Types of Protective Films - Surface Armor Resources

 NB Product Page

-• PO, or polyolefin, is a plastic film used on some painted metal surfaces and acrylic glass applications.
+- PO, or polyolefin, is suitable for certain painted metal surfaces and acrylic glass uses.

 Types of Protective Films